 What if I find that your dojo is not a good fit for me?

-We suggest you give yourself a month or two to get used to the training and get a sense of what we are about.
+We suggest you give yourself a few months to get used to the training and get a sense of what we are about.
 Sometimes a new activity can feel really difficult or overwhelming, but once you get into the habit of training and start learning new skills, you realize it is well worth the effort.
-However, there are no long term contracts, so if you decide that you want to discontinue training at any time, you can just let us know, and then not pay the next dues.
+However, there are no long term contracts, so if you decide that you want to discontinue training at any time, you can just let us know, and then cancel your membership.